Skip to main content

 What is checkoutId?

-• The JWS header includes a jwk claim referencing the public key.
+4. The JWS header contains a fingerprint or identifier for the associated public key.

 Discovery Page